 If you would like to offer donations or support an Upavana center becoming a reality, feel free to visit the Support page or contact us at email@example.com

-In 2015, after seven years in various monasteries, ‘Tahn’ Pamutto began a period of ascetic wandering practice and came to the Pioneer Valley of Western Massachusetts.
+In 2015, after seven years in various monasteries, Pamutto Bhikkhu (who many now know simply by the honorific ‘Tahn’) began a period of ascetic wandering practice and came to the Pioneer Valley of Western Massachusetts.
 Over the next three years, he often dwelt in the forest and ate almsfood placed in his bowl, living up to some of the most rigorous forest monk practices.
 He traveled constantly by foot, seeking new ways to develop his practice and delighting in the community and support he found along the way.
-Several times he was asked to settle and begin a community, but he felt he had more to learn and the time wasn’t right.

 In 2018, a long battle with Lyme Disease forced Tahn Pamutto to step back from being a wandering monk and attend to his health.
 Over the next year he stayed in the valley leading meditations and supporting centers, gathering strength.
 In spring of 2020, he returned to monasteries to once again take up robes.

 Along the way, Tahn Pamutto met many practitioners, ordained and not, looking for support.
 The idea of Upavana took shape – a center, close to nature and the rural communities that have been the traditional home of the Forest Tradition for generations.
 Tahn Pamutto, with the support of friends and monastics gathered along the way, plans on returning to the Pioneer Valley in late spring of 2021.